 Every successful business owner will tell you that a good logo is more than just an attractive presentation of your brand.
-It is the picture that tells every potential customer a thousand words about your business.
-The key is evoking the right message and the right emotions in your desired customers.
+The picture tells every potential customer a thousand words about your business.
+The key is evoking the right message and emotions in your desired customers.
 The colors in your logo can serve as powerful psychological triggers to make customers believe your services are the best choice for their business the second they lay eyes on them.
-The key is using the colors that evoke remedying feelings people desire when seeking out those types of services.
+The key is using colors that evoke remedying feelings people desire when seeking out those types of services.

 SEE ALSO: The Psychology of Color – A Color Guide for Designers